Eastern Australia Trip. Day 3 : Sydney

 Looking south along Carahers Lane

-While on the way to the Big Dig, we did a reservation for the 2.30 pm Susannah Place Museum tour.
+While on the way to the Big Dig, we made a reservation for the 2.30 pm Susannah Place Museum tour.
 It was included with the museum pass.
-It tells a story about a family who lived in this conserved terrace house built since 1844.
+It tells a story about a family who lived in this conserved terrace house built in 1844.

 There were plenty of signage so you won't feel lost